-Wearing clothes in the appropriate fabric and colour help prevent overheating.
+Wearing clothes in the appropriate fabric and colour helps prevent overheating.
 For those who work in the construction and building industries, lighter colours are a must for outdoor work.
-Light coloured clothes are better at deflecting heat and will keep you cooler when the temperatures rise.
-Always wear clothes in natural lightweight fabric such as cotton that wicks away sweat and moisture.
+Light-coloured clothes are better at deflecting heat and will keep you cooler when the temperatures rise.
+Always wear clothes in a natural lightweight fabric such as cotton that wicks away sweat and moisture.

 Take Regular Breaks

 Because temperatures can soar unexpectedly during the summer months, more frequent rests and breaks are necessary.
-Taking regular breaks to get out from the sun, sit in the shade and drink plenty of water helps workers catch their breath and cool down so they can get back to work feeling refreshed and reenergised.
-This small step helps prevent several different summer related injuries, including dehydration, heat stroke and exhaustion.
+Taking regular breaks to get out from the sun, sit in the shade and drink plenty of water helps workers catch their breath and cool down so they can get back to work feeling refreshed and re-energised.
+This small step helps prevent several different summer-related construction accidents, including dehydration, heat stroke and exhaustion.

 If temperatures soar above 37 degrees, it becomes even more important to take breaks more frequently.
 On very hot days it may be advisable to simply call it a day and continue the next day, early in the morning, when temperatures are more manageable, and everyone can work safely.

 If Possible, Reschedule Work For Earlier In the Day

 It is often easier for most people who work in the construction, building, or agricultural industries to do the bulk of their work earlier in the morning before the sun reaches its highest peak at noon.
 Temperatures soar at noon and can create a high-risk work environment for all workers who work outdoors.
 If working at noon is unavoidable, drinking plenty of water, taking frequent breaks and staying protected from the direct sun can help reduce the risk of sun and heat-related injuries.